krishnabhat3383/code-jam-24-luminous-lightyears/README.md

 ## Enhancements

 - Include attribute sabotage and request mechanism so that it'll be more PvP instead of PvE.
-- Game time can be configurable by the creator
+- Game time can be configurable by the creator.
-- Include encryption like mechanism to make it harder for the user
+- Include encryption like mechanism to make it harder for the user.
-- Option to stop the game by the creator (current work around is to make all players leave / die)
+- Option to stop the game by the creator (current work around is to make all players leave / die).
-- Enhance random information picking logic to make it more relevant to the players context and reduce repetitiveness of information
+- Enhance random information picking logic to make it more relevant to the players context and reduce repetitiveness of information.
+- Option to pause the game.
-- Option to pause the game
+- Option to start the game if everyone has not joined.

 ## Contributions
 - ...